Cheesebaron/SlidingUpPanel/component/Details.md

 ## Requirements

-This library uses Android Support v4, so it and it is tested on Android 2.2 and above.
+This library uses Android Support v4, and it is tested on Android 2.2 and above.

 ## Usage